thomd/mad-pages/curl.md

     curl -T \<file>

-  automatically find out where to resume a transfer
+  Automatically find out where to resume a transfer

     curl -C -